 Wild Privet is a semi-evergreen which prefers light soils.
-It is rather larger and less compact than the Garden Privet which superceded it in gardens.
+It is rather larger and less compact than the garden privet which superceded it in domestic situations.
 It is a fabulous wildlife shrub, however.
 Wild Privet's small flowers attract insects, and birds (especially Thrushes) enjoy the cover it affords and its black berries, which are poisonous to humans and other mammals.

 Furthermore, Wild Privet is a foodplant for a number of butterfly and moth larvae, including the spectacular Privet Hawk Moth shown.
 Other Lepidoptera larvae that feed on Wild Privet include the Meadow Brown, Gatekeeper, Ringlet, Scalloped Hazel, and V-Pug.

 Wild Privet is a useful plant for mixed hedges, as it gives some screening in the winter months while growing much more quickly than native evergreen hedge plants like Yew or Holly.
 It should not, however, be planted in proximity to livestock.

 Provenance certificates are available on request for Wild Privet plants, which are from the Southwest of England.

 Suppliers: Perrie Hale Forest Nursery

 50% of our profit on sales of Wild Privet plants is donated to The Tree Council

 See our planting and size guide for details and tips on planting.
 These Wild Privet plants are all bare root, and are consequently available for delivery from November until March (please ask if you are interested in pot grown plants).
 During the lifting season there may be up to two weeks delay between placing the order and dispatching, due to weather conditions or pressure of orders, which are dealt with in date sequence.
 Orders for Ligustrum vulgare placed between March and September are confirmed in October ready for dispatch from November.